A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Column Strict Shifted Plane Partitions

 where

-To derive the generating function of a singe lattice path from $(i,0)$ to $(0,j+l-1)$, we distinguish several cases: If the path contains the horizontal step $(1,0) \rightarrow (0,0)$, it has the weight $R T^{i-1} (S+T-Q)$.
+To derive the generating function of all single lattice paths from $(i,0)$ to $(0,j+l-1)$, we distinguish several cases: If the path contains the horizontal step $(1,0) \rightarrow (0,0)$, it has the weight $R Q^{i-1} (P+Q-M)$.
 If the path does not contain the horizontal step $(1,0) \rightarrow (0,0)$, it can intersect the line $y=x$ with a vertical step from below.
 In this case, the generating function is given by

 which is equal to

 If the path intersects the line $y=x$ with a horizontal step from the right side, the generating function is given by

 which is equal to